sparisi/gym_gridworlds/README.md

 will be the one returned by `env.reset()`).
 Useful to mimic episodic tasks in the infinite horizon setting (should not be used when there are terminal states).

+&#10148; <strong>Noisy Tiles</strong>
+In tiles defined by `?` in their text map, there is a 50% chance that the action executed by the agent will be ignored, and a random one will be done instead.
+Visually, these tiles appear identical to empty tiles.

 &#10148; <strong>Action To Terminate</strong>
 If the environment is made with `action_to_terminate=True`, the agent can decide